RocketsAreNostalgic/tnyGmaps/README.md

-     hidecontrols      | (true : false) Hides the zoom, street view and other controls scale             | (true : false) Is the map scale drawn? scrollwheel       | (true : false) Will the map zoom react to mouse scrollwheel? static            | Dom width for when a static map should be drawn instead of a dynamic maps for small screens, empty or '0' will indicate not map is drawn static_w          | Width of static map in pixels static_h          | Height of of static map in pixels refresh           | (true : false) Will flush any cashed WP transient data for a given location (good for purging previous results during testing) debug             | (true : false) Will render the return values from the Google Maps API object for debugging.
+     hidecontrols      | (true : false) Hides the zoom, street view and other controls scale             | (true : false) Is the map scale drawn? scrollwheel       | (true : false) Will the map zoom react to mouse scrollwheel? static            | DOM width for when a static image map should be drawn instead of a dynamic maps for small screens, empty or '0' will indicate no map is drawn static_w          | Width of static map in pixels static_h          | Height of of static map in pixels refresh           | (true : false) Will flush any cashed WP transient data for a given location (good for purging previous results during testing) debug             | (true : false) Will render the return values from the Google Maps API object for debugging

 ## So much more to do!
 We need to add an admin page to: